Soynido/reasoning-layer-v3/README.md

 ---

-## 🏗️ Architecture: 12 Layers of Intelligence
+## 🏗️ Architecture: Multi-Layer Intelligence

-The system is organized into 12 progressively sophisticated layers (7 foundational + 5 cognitive):
+The system is organized into progressively sophisticated layers:

 ### **Layer 1: Code & Structure Capture** ✅
 The foundation.
 Automatically captures: